 - Download the Plant Quarantine Pest and Official Control National Policy - DOCX [636 KB]

-If you need further information contact the Office of the Australian Chief Plant Protection Officer in the Department of Agriculture and Water Resources: email ACPPO or phone 1800 900 090.
+If you need further information contact the Office of the Australian Chief Plant Protection Officer in the Department of Agriculture: email ACPPO or phone 1800 900 090.